Frequently Asked Questions

 Q. Where do the Friday shopping trips go?

-A. Trips leave Northshore Senior Center and rotate travelling to stores in Bothell Canyon Park, Woodinville, Alderwood Mall, and Totem Lake.
-If we have time, we may able to pick you up directly from your home.
+A. Trips leave Northshore Senior Center first, third, and fifth Fridays.
+We rotate travelling to stores in Woodinville and Totem Lake.
+If we have time, we may be able to pick you up directly from your home.
 We may also bring you to the Senior Center to catch the bus.

 Useful phone numbers and links